giopaglia/rooflini/README.md

 # Rooflini
-Do YOU want to draw an Intel Advisor style Roofline Analysis plot?
-Then you're in the right place!
+Do you want to draw an Intel Advisor style Roofline Analysis plot?

-This is a simple Python solution which let you freely set:
+This is a Python script which let you freely set:
 - roofs and upper bounds (with labels);
 - data points;
 - plot figure aspect and ratio;

-Try it out and make it your own!
+Try it out and make it your own.

 Regards,
 FireSterLine